sophiagracelydia/SSB/README.md

 **White** - Can be touched by candidates, load and helping material.

 ### GOR (Group Obstacle Race)
 This race is also called as **Snake Race**.
 I enjoyed taking part in this activity was way more than other activity.
 Since this one is a team activity and a fierce competition between the 3 teams.
 We had a team shout out called “Dil Mangae More”.
-There will be series of obstacles, we have to carry the snake as a team and complete the race before the other teams.
+There will be series of obstacles, we must carry the snake as a team and complete the race before the other teams.

+### Lecturette
+For this activity, we were asked to take a card in which 4 topics will be given in the order of difficult to easy.
+We get 3 min to prepare and deliver the speech for 3 min.
+My topics include are:
+1. Aviation in India.
+2. Constitution in India.
+3. Energy Efficient vehicles.
+(I picked this topic and spoke for 3 min)
+4. YouTube vloggers